 applies nonperturbative computational methods to study quantum field theories, especially quantum chromodynamics (QCD), the theory of the strong interactions.
 He is part of the HPQCD collaboration, which seeks to employ improved actions defined on a spacetime lattice to make high-precision comparisons of QCD with experimental data for heavy-quark systems.
 One specific interest is the development of methods to include dynamical light quarks in these calculations.
 Past research, as part of the NRQCD collaboration, produced accurate calculations of the strong coupling constant, the mass of the b quark, and the spectra of the upsilon and charm systems.

 works on theoretical computations describing scattering of elementary particles at modern colliders.
-He is also involved in the multi-variate statistical analysis of diverse experimental data with the goal to understand the internal structure of protons and neutrons.
-He contributes to the determination of widely used CTEQ parton density functions and collaborates with experimentalists on adapting theoretical methods for measurements at the Fermilab Tevatron collider and CERN Large Hadron Collider.
-Nadolsky is an author of 50+ research publications, including highly cited papers on CTEQ6.x sets of parton distributions and transverse momentum resummation.
-He is a recipient of a prestigious 2008 LHC Theory Initiative Travel and Computing Award.
+His expertise is in QCD resummation calculations, and he is also involved in the multi-variate statistical analysis of diverse experimental data with the goal to understand the internal structure of protons and neutrons.
+He contributes to the determination of widely used CTEQ parton distribution functions necessary for state-of-the-art calculations at CERN Large Hadron Collider.
+Nadolsky is an author of 100+ research publications, including highly cited papers on CT/CTEQ sets of parton distributions and transverse momentum resummation.

 is active in the CTEQ collaboration and he spent the 1997-98 year on sabbatical at Fermilab to expand research ties with both theorists and experimentalists in the NuTeV, DØ, and CDF collaborations.
 He is also a member of the LHC ATLAS collaboration.
 He developed the ACOT scheme for computing processes involving heavy quarks, and this has been used in the analysis of deeply inelastic scattering data.
 Encouraged by the leptoproduction results, this work was extended to the hadroproduction case applicable for Fermilab Run II and LHC.
 On the theoretical side, a "Simplified-ACOT" formalism has been developed to facilitate higher order calculations.
 These tools are being used to analyze heavy quark data, and are being incorporated into the CTEQ global analysis code which generates the widely used parton distribution functions.
 In 2005 he was elected an APS Fellow for "For significant contributions to understanding nucleon structure and heavy quark production in perturbative quantum chromodynamics."